Dr Barbara Ciani (she/her)

 2. The physical chemistry that governs protein physical status in solution

-We collaborate with industry partners to understand how to combine knowledge of of protein-protein interactions with the development of specific biophysical/analytical methodologies to support prediction and faster optimisation of formulations.
+We collaborate with industry partners to understand how to combine knowledge of protein-protein interactions with the development of specific biophysical/analytical methodologies to support prediction and faster optimisation of formulations.
 Such knowledge is crucial also for academics that study protein aggregation in the context of healthy and diseased states.

 We tackle this challenge with a combination of biophysical and analytical chemistry techniques and structural biology approaches.